storm-light/boxor/README.md

 ## Use

-From the root of the project, the executable can be run with ./v1.1.3/build/source/BOXOR

-This project uses CMake, so to build from scratch, remove and create a new build dir:
+This project uses frameworks; it can only be used by macOS users.
+To create a working executable, at the root of the project, run:

 ```
 rm -rf build